piusdan/flask-ussd-flow/CONTRIBUTING.rst

 Questions, Feature Requests, Bug Reports, and Feedback…
 -------------------------------------------------------

-…should all be reported on the `Bitbucket Issue Tracker`_ .
+…should all be reported on the `Github Issue Tracker`_ .

 .. _`Bitbucket Issue Tracker`: https://github.com/Piusdan/flask-ussd-flow/issues